TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 			update: made more edits to complete turn off performer parsing validation
 		# cue2ffmeta.rb
 		# direnhanced_mp3.bat (create a text file, copy and paste below, rename .txt to .bat)
-			@echo off
-			setlocal enabledelayedexpansion
-			for /f "tokens=*" %%f in ('dir /b *.mp3') do ( echo file '%%f'
-			)
 		# merge_mp3.bat (create a text file, copy and paste below, rename .txt to .bat)
-			call direnhanced_mp3.bat > fileList.txt
-			ffmpeg -f concat -safe 0 -i fileList.txt -c copy input.mp3 endlocal
-			pause
 		# text2cue.bat
-			TextToCue.exe "export.txt"
-			@ECHO OFF
-			:: Store the string  you want to prepend in a variable SET "text=TITLE "Title""
-			:: copy the contents into a temp file type export_new.cue > temp.txt
-			:: Now Overwrite the file with the contents in "text" variable echo %text% > export_new.cue
-			:: Now Append the Old Contents
-			type temp.txt >> export_new.cue
-			:: Delete the temporary file
-			del temp.txt
 		# cue2metadata.bat
-			cue2ffmeta.rb export_new.cue > metadata.txt
-		#merge_inputmp3_with_metadata.bat
-			ffmpeg -i input.mp3 -i metadata.txt -map_metadata 1 -codec copy output.mp3
-			pause
+		# merge_inputmp3_with_metadata.bat
+		# rxrepl (https://sites.google.com/site/regexreplace/) - optional, checks for formatting errors but the .bat still works if it isn't present
 	1. Add mp3 files to bin folder of ffmpeg (4.4 plus)
 	2. Import tracks into mp3tag
 	3. Edit "title" fields as desired and ensure "track" fields are filled  in format with integers (i.e. 01 or 1, not "1 of 42" etc.) (can use mp3tag > tools > auto number wizard to autofill track numbers)
-	4. select all, right click > export > txt_taglist
+	4. select all, right click > export > txt_taglist > Okay to create export.txt file
-	5. Edit txt_taglist, ensure it is this format:
+		- If this is first time, you will need to first edit "txt_taglist" and replace current text with below and save changes
-		$filename(txt,utf-8)$loop(%_path%)%track%.%artist% - %title% - %duration
+			$filename(txt,utf-8)$loop(%_path%)%track%.%artist% - %title% - $div(%_length_seconds%,60):$mod(%_length_seconds%,60)
 			$loopend()
-	6. Save changes, then hit Okay to generate .txt file, say yes to look at it and make sure none of the chapters are over an hour and thus in HH:MM:SS format, if so convert to MM:SS
-	7. Use text2cue.bat or drag generated .txt file onto TextToCue.exe file, which generates a .cue file
+	5. Use text2cue.bat or drag generated .txt file onto TextToCue.exe file, which generates a .cue file
 			# if you manually do it, ensure the the cue has a TITLE field before next step
-	8. Run merge_mp3.bat to merge mp3 files to a single input.mp3 file
+	6. Run merge_mp3.bat to merge mp3 files to a single input.mp3 file
-	9. Run cue2metadata.bat and merge_inputmp3_with_metadata.bat or open cmd in current directory and type the following (be sure to replace FILE/input/output with actual desired filenames):
+	7. Run cue2metadata.bat and merge_inputmp3_with_metadata.bat or open cmd in current directory and type the following (be sure to replace FILE/input/output with actual desired filenames):
 		> cue2ffmeta.rb FILE.cue > metadata.txt
 		> ffmpeg -i input.mp3 -i metadata.txt -map_metadata 1 -codec copy output.mp3
-	10. Can Double check .mp3 with:
+	8. Can Double check .mp3 with:
 		> ffmpeg -i output.mp3